eklicious/gke-load-tester/README.md

 8. Starting load testing

-The Locust master web interface enables you to execute the load testing tasks against the system under test, as shown in the following image.
-Access the url as http://$EXTERNAL_IP:8089.
+The Locust master web interface enables you to execute the load testing tasks against the system under test, as shown in the following image. echo $EXTERNAL_IP and open a new browser window and go to http://<EXTERNAL_IP>:8089.

 To begin, specify the total number of users to simulate and a rate at which each user should be spawned.
 Next, click Start swarming to begin the simulation.
 To stop the simulation, click **Stop** and the test will terminate.
 The complete results can be downloaded into a spreadsheet.